junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean doesn't change his expression, Crowley rolls his eyes.
 "You have any idea how hard it is to run Hell already when you *can* use Heaven as a big bad wolf to tell them to behave?
 Imagine now they *know* the feathery wolves are all dying."
 He gives Castiel a pointed look.

-"We have enough problems in hands, angels, Heaven, ghosts -- we don't have time to worry about Hell," Dean cuts him off impatiently.
-"You're the King, you figure your things out."
+"We have enough problems in hands right now, angels, Heaven, ghosts -- we don't have time to worry about Hell," Dean cuts him off impatiently.
+"You're the King, you figure your own shit out."

 "Except you *do* have to care."
 Crowley leans in, breathing to the back of the driver seat.
 "Does the name Styne ring a bell?"